- Notice of Election

 - Notice of Election Agents

-Elections will be taking place on Thursday 12 December 2019 to elect Members of Parliament.
-Voters resident within Surrey Heath (including parts of Guildford borough) will be voting to elect an MP for the Surrey Heath Parliamentary Constituency.
+Elections took place on Thursday 12 December 2019 to elect Members of Parliament.
+Voters resident within Surrey Heath (including parts of Guildford borough) voted to elect an MP for the Surrey Heath Parliamentary Constituency.

 Am I eligible to vote?

-You need to register to vote in order to vote at this election.
+You need to register to vote in elections in the UK.
 You are not automatically registered to vote because you pay Council Tax.

 How do I vote?